davidgao7/StructureRA/README.md

 # StructureRA
 Your personal assistant on structure data!

-# check if model is hallucinating
+# Check if model is hallucinating

 `question`: "Who is typically older: point quards or centers?"